NeginAz/NeginAZ.github.io/play_children.md

 ---
 title: Collaborative game for children with upper-limb disabilities
 ---
+### Description:

--Partnered with the Kidsability
+- Partnered with the Kidsability

--Children with disabilities often lack opportunities to play
+- Children with disabilities often lack opportunities to play

--Designed a robotic game, and an interface solution
+- Designed a robotic game, and an interface solution

--Designed success metrics to measure user engagement
+- Designed success metrics to measure user engagement

  <center>